 Primary sclerosing cholangitis (PSC) is a rare, chronic liver disease of unknown cause characterized by patchy progressive inflammation of the biliary tree resulting in destruction and fibrosis.
-This liver disease can occur in children or adults.
+PSC can occur in children or adults.
 Disease progression, although variable, is almost universal in all patients, resulting in a loss of intrahepatic bile ducts leading to biliary cirrhosis and eventually liver failure.
 There is an increased risk of bile duct cancer, cholangiocarcinoma, in individuals with primary sclerosing cholangitis.

 The rarity and complexity of PSC makes it a challenging disease to treat.
 There are no FDA approved treatments for PSC, and most patients are doomed to face disease progression with eventual worsening of symptoms, dramatically reduced quality of life and an eventual liver transplant.
 The disease often reoccurs after transplant, causing the cycle to begin again.

-The diagnosis of primary sclerosing cholangitis has increased as a result of screening patients with inflammatory bowel disease (IBD) for abnormal liver function tests.
+PSC and IBD The diagnosis of primary sclerosing cholangitis has increased as a result of screening patients with inflammatory bowel disease (IBD) for abnormal liver function tests.
 The close association between primary sclerosing cholangitis and inflammatory bowel disease has been well established.
-70% of patients with primary sclerosing cholangitis have inflammatory bowel disease, particularly ulcerative colitis.
+Approximately 70% of patients with primary sclerosing cholangitis have inflammatory bowel disease, particularly ulcerative colitis.
 The course of the biliary disease is unrelated to the clinical course of the colitis.

-Dr. Kenneth Cox and his team at Stanford have identified at least five factors that impact vancomycin’s efficacy, including the drug’s brand and dose and the patient’s age, phenotype, and stage of disease.
+Dr. Cox and his team at Stanford have identified at least five factors that impact vancomycin’s efficacy, including the drug’s brand and dose and the patient’s age, phenotype, and stage of disease.
 You can read more about these nuances here.

 Since many gastroenterologists and hepatologists aren’t familiar with these small Stanford studies and oral vancomycin’s nuances, they may prescribe vancomycin without the knowledge of the drug’s efficacy factors or following the proper guidelines.
-Then, if the patient doesn’t respond, the doctor simply believes that vancomycin is ineffective and they become unwilling to prescribe it to any other patients.
+Then, if the patient doesn’t respond, the doctor simply believes that vancomycin is ineffective, and they become unwilling to prescribe it to any other patients.

 But when doctors account for these factors and prescribe vancomycin according to its best practices, it can stop, slow, or even reverse the progression of PSC.